white Fitness icon

 Related

-The Optimal Back Volume - Hypertrophy Guide
+The Optimal Rear Delt Volume - Hypertrophy Guide

 Furthermore, if you use overhead press movements with the full range of motion, you’ll be less susceptible to shoulder injuries.